fabriziopandini/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 Notes:
 - MachineSet conditions are intentionally mostly consistent with MachineDeployment conditions to help users troubleshooting .
-- MachineSet is considered as a sort of implementation detail of MachineDeployments, so it doesn't have is own concept of availability.
+- MachineSet is considered as a sort of implementation detail of MachineDeployments, so it doesn't have its own concept of availability.
-  Similarly, this proposal is dropping the notion of MachineSet readiness because it is preferred to let users to focus on Machines readiness.
+  Similarly, this proposal is dropping the notion of MachineSet readiness because it is preferred to let users focusing on Machines readiness.
 - `Remediating` for older MachineSet sets will report that remediation will happen as part of the regular rollout.
 - `UpToDate` condition initially will be `false` for older MachineSet, `true` for the current MachineSet; however in the future the latter might evolve in case Cluster API will start supporting in-place upgrades.